spetca/how-to-cocotb/README.md

 # cocotb for absolute idiots

 So you read all of 2 free websites on SystemVerilog.
 You looked through the convoluted mess of documentaiton that is UVM.
 Feeling dumb?
 Me too.
-I think [cocotb](https://docs.cocotb.org/en/stable/) is here to save us, but it's still a little over my head since I don't work in python everyday.
+I think [cocotb](https://docs.cocotb.org/en/stable/) is here to save us, but even cocotb is still a little over my head since I don't work in python everyday.

 This repo is a synoposis on how to use cocotb for absolute idiots.
 Or, perhaps, how to use cocotb as a signal processing engineer.